14thibea/megamix/doc/technical_doc.rst

 Theory of Gaussian Mixture models
 =================================

-In this part are detailed the equation used each algorithm.
+In this part are detailed the equation used in each algorithm.

 K-means
 -------